 If you find yourself taking on too much work than you can handle then you need to start setting clear boundaries.
 Boundaries are crucial to your mental health so start implementing some work boundaries and learn the power of saying “no”.

-You need to be getting plenty of sleep as well.
-Sleep is one of the most important things your body needs in order to function so stop neglecting it and get a good 7-9 hours each night!
+You also need to be getting plenty of sleep.
+Sleep is one of the most important things your body needs in order to function so stop neglecting it and get a good 7-9 hours each night.

 Get yourself into the mood by creating a relaxing evening routine to help you wind down.
 I always turn off my screens at least 30 mins before bed and read a good olde fiction book to unwind.

 And then you can wake up every morning feeling refreshed.